Bob Schaefer

-Robert Walden Schaefer (born May 22, 1944) is an American baseball executive.
-He is currently the special assistant to the general manager with the Washington Nationals of Major League Baseball (MLB), and is a former interim manager, bench coach and farm system official.
+Robert Walden Schaefer (born May 22, 1944) is an American baseball executive and coach.
+He is currently the special assistant to the general manager for the Washington Nationals of Major League Baseball (MLB).

 Playing career

 Schaefer attended the University of Connecticut, graduating in 1966.
 He was a member of the UConn College World Series team in 1965, when he was the team captain and the NCAA home run champion.

 In 1965, Schaefer played collegiate summer baseball for the Sagamore Clouters of the Cape Cod Baseball League (CCBL), leading Sagamore to the league title under field manager Lou Lamoriello.
 He returned to manage the CCBL's Bourne Canalmen in 1971 and 1972, and Hyannis Mets in 1978 and 1979, winning league titles in both years with Hyannis.
 Schaefer was inducted into the CCBL Hall of Fame in 2007.

 He was drafted as a shortstop by the St. Louis Cardinals in 1966, but never reached the major leagues in three seasons with the organization.
 He progressed as far as Modesto in the High A California League.
 Schaefer batted left-handed and threw right-handed.

 In 2005, Schaefer received the Distinguished Alumni Award from UConn, primarily for his achievements on that College World Series team.